Resource Guide

 eMarket Sites

-If you will be selling merchandise, before starting the eMarket process, you will work with the Publicity Center to create the merchandise you want to sell.
+If you will be selling merchandise, before starting the eMarket process, work with the Publicity Center to create the merchandise you want to sell.
 See the Publicity Center information above within Marketing your Club, Office, or Event section.
 You will want the items ready to sell before posting them on the eMarket.

 Be ready with a plan of how to get the merchandise to your customers.
 Will you have them pick it up from you?
 Will you ship the items?
 Where will you store the items?
 Who is responsible for coordinating sales and distribution?
 What happens if the person coordinating leaves or graduates from Western?